Gamerbot1000/SQTerm/README.md

 - 🔹 Switch between `.db` files mid-session
 - 🔹 Error handling with clear messages
 - 🔹 Remove any unused feature by simply deleting a single file
-- 🔹 Write your own feature easily in a simple format if preinstalled features don't meet your needs
+- 🔹 Write your own feature easily in a simple format when preinstalled features don't meet your needs

 Tested on tables and `.csv` files with up to **10 million rows**.
 No problem.